nagasudhirpulla/taming_python/blog/skills/dataframe_using_loc.md

 The `loc` function of DataFrame can get a subset of DataFrame using the index values (for filtering rows) and column names (for filtering columns).

-A similar function is [iloc](https://nagasudhir.blogspot.com/2020/05/using-iloc-function-of-dataframe.html), but it uses row and column positions to get a subset of DataFrame

 ### Getting values
 ```python
 import pandas as pd